Our history – The Covenant Fund

 Our first year as a charity

-In our first year as a charity, we moved from the MOD whilst managing the existing Covenant Fund grants, inducting new members of staff and embedding a new IT system to manage grants.
-We also launched new programmes, such as the HM Treasury funded Veterans’ Mental Health and Wellbeing Fund, and a further HM Treasury fund to improve existing building facilities for use of veterans.
+In our first year as a charity, we moved from the MOD whilst managing the existing Covenant Fund grants.
+We inducted new members of staff and embedding a new IT system to manage grants.
+We also launched new programmes, such as the HM Treasury funded Veterans’ Mental Health and Wellbeing Fund, and a further HM Treasury fund to improve existing building facilities for use of Veterans.

 In all, the Trust made 166 grants through the Covenant Fund and the Veterans’ Mental Health and Wellbeing Fund in its first year.
-An additional 2,773 awards were made to community organisations through the Armistice and Armed Forces Communities programme, which encouraged communities to come together to think about the Armed Forces today.
+We also made an additional 2,773 awards to community organisations through the Armistice and Armed Forces Communities programme.
+These awards encouraged communities to come together to think about the Armed Forces today.

-Behind the scenes, the Trust made improvements to how grants are made and managed, through moving from largely a paper-based grant-making approach to an online system, which is recognised as good practice among grant makers.
+Behind the scenes, we made improvements to how grants are made and managed.
+We moved from largely a paper-based grant-making approach, to an online system.
+This is recognised as good practice among grant makers.

 This made it easier for applicants to apply online and manage the grants they have with the Trust, while giving the Trust better access to information.

 Annual Reports of the Armed Forces Covenant Fund Trust